senofi/documentation/docs/source/iac-dns.rst

 Public Zone Not in Route53
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The constructed DNS names and the load balancer DNS name are listed in the terraform ouput.
+The constructed DNS names and the load balancer DNS name are listed in the terraform output.

 .. image:: images/iac-DNSoutput.png